w-okada/voice-changer/README.md

 1. Make sure your input device is not muted.
 Check the microphone volume in the system settings or hardware switch on your headset (usually a button, if present).

+1. Try switching input device to **none**, then back to your microphone.

 1. If nothing helped, check the command line that opens when your start the app.
 In case there are any error messages containing `Exception` or `error`, report an issue and provide full text from the command line.

 ### Hearing non-converted voice